Camp OverviewA Day at Camp

 Supper: Spaghetti, lasagna, fresh salad, roasted chicken, potatoes, and bread.

 *Supper is not served on the first night.

 Campers and counsellors make their home in old-style prospector tents, which are used as sleeping and living quarters.
 Each tent is shared by one gender-specific staff member and six campers.
-The Encana Badlands Science Camp site is just a short distance from the Royal Tyrrell Museum and nestled in Alberta's badlands.
+The Badlands Science Camp site is just a short distance from the Royal Tyrrell Museum and nestled in Alberta's badlands.

 Seven Wonders Of The Badlands